Milk Thistle - Composition, Uses, and Side Effects

 • Improves Liver Health: Silymarin in milk thistle decreases the production of free radicals and serves as an antioxidant.
 This helps in liver detoxification and enhances its functioning and overall health.

-• Lowers Cholesterol Levels: Oral consumption of milk thistle aids in decreasing the blood cholesterol levels, imparts better heart health, and prevents stroke.
+• Lowers Cholesterol Levels: Oral consumption of milk thistle aids in decreasing blood cholesterol levels, imparts better heart health, and prevents stroke.

 • Decreases Insulin Resistance: Milk thistle has been claimed to reduce insulin resistance in type 2 diabetic patients and obese individuals.
 It may also make a permanent place for itself in diabetes management in the future.